Charles Domery: Appearance and behaviour

 Charles Domery (later also known as Charles Domerz) was born in Benche, Poland, in around 1778.
 From the age of 13, Domery had an unusually large appetite.
 He was one of nine brothers, all of whom Domery said suffered from the same condition.
-Domery recalled that his father was a hearty eater and generally ate his meat half-boiled, but was too young to recall the quantity.
+Domery recalled that his father was a hearty eater and generally ate his meat half-boiled, but he could not recall the quantity.
 The only illness Domery was aware of in the family was an outbreak of smallpox in his youth, which was survived by all the family.

 Despite his unusual diet and behaviour in the presence of food, doctors described Domery as of a normal build, and tall for the period at 6 ft 3 in.
 He had long, brown hair and grey eyes, was smooth-skinned, and was described as having a "pleasant countenance".
 Doctors observing Domery saw no signs of mental illness and although illiterate, he was considered of normal intelligence by his crewmates and by the prison doctors who studied him.
 Despite eating vast amounts of food, it was noted by the doctors studying him that he never vomited, other than when fed large amounts of roasted or boiled meat.
 He showed no outward signs of ill health, and doctors observing him noted that his eyes were lively and his tongue clean.
 His pulse was regular at around 84 BPM, and his body temperature normal.
 His muscles were normally formed, but observed by doctors to be weaker than usual, although during his time in the army, he had marched 14 French leagues (approximately 25 mi/42 km) in a day with no ill effects.

 It was observed that immediately after going to bed, generally at about 8:00 pm, Domery would begin to sweat profusely.
 After one to two hours lying awake and perspiring, he would fall asleep before waking at around 1:00 am extremely hungry, regardless of what he had eaten before going to bed.
 At this time, he would eat any available food, or if no food was available, he would smoke tobacco.
 At around 2:00 am, he would go back to sleep, and wake again at between 5:00 and 6:00 am, sweating heavily; as soon as he got out of bed, the sweating would cease, starting again whenever he ate.